Skip to content

 This turns internal linking into a deliberate part of the plan instead of an afterthought.

-Planner supports Topical Authority integrated briefs.
+Planner supports Topical Authority integrated briefs for both Local and Resource pages.

 1. Filter for the topics you want to work on.